AFCMS/Subway-Miner/README.md

 # Subway Miner
 AFCMS's submission to the Minetest Game Jam 2021

+This game is both inspired from Subway-Surfers and Temple Run.

+You drive the player between obstacles, trying to collect as many mese cristals as possible.

+The game fully works with Minetest 5.4.1, but I recommand using 5.5-dev to avoid some graphical issues (which are not related to the game itself)

 ## Credits

 Assets are made by me (CC-BY) except: